The Fungal Acne Treatment Bible (2021): Cure Malassezia With Science!

 Just kidding!
 XD But seriously, it’s kinda ridiculous how many things could theoretically promote the growth of malassezia.
 I think this table summarizes most of it.

-Fatty alcohols are okay to use.
-They will not feed the satan yeast.
+These will feed the satan yeast.

 Squalene might give you problems.
 As might cholesterol and phospholipids, but that’s debatable.
 The same applies to ceramides.